LordChunk/kifflom_log/README.md

 - `GRAFANA_TOKEN`: Your Grafana Loki access token
 - `GRAFANA_URL`: The URL endpoint for your Grafana Loki instance

-Additional default labels can be configured in the `Logger` constructor in `logger.ts`.

 ## How It Works

 Kifflom Log works by monkey-patching the FiveM server's event handling system: